Master of Arts Financial Aid

 - 5. Once your aid is determined, you will be sent an Award Letter.

-- 6. Return completed Award Letter to the Financial Aid Office.
+- 6. Return completed Award Letter to the Office of Financial Aid.

 - 7. Students receiving loans at The Master's College for the first time will need to choose a lender and complete Entrance Loan Counseling before their loan is finalized.